Ben Silverstone: Acting career

 His most recent film project is Jump!
 (2007), in which he starred as a young Jewish photographer charged with the murder of his father, based on the real-life story of Philippe Halsman, opposite Patrick Swayze and Martine McCutcheon.

 Law career

 Silverstone left Cambridge in 2001 with a first class degree.
 He was called to the bar in 2009.
 As of December 2023, Silverstone works at Matrix Chambers.
 That firm lists him as a specialist in media and information, data protection and public law.

+In May 2025, Silverstone asked the High Court to dismiss a lawsuit by an Afghan man against The Guardian and Guardian Media Group, who accused the newspaper of using his image to illustrate a note about the murder of Hamed Sabouri in Afghanistan.
+Silverstone said that the article was not defamatory and did not harm the man's reputation.